dijkstracula/solvent/paper/report.md

 so that it can be compared to the refinement predicate inference procedure that follows.

-H-M begins from an unannotated syntax tree and, as it walks the tree, generates a collection of type constraints which relate program types or type variables standing in for unknown types to each other.
-A _unifier_ comprising a final mapping from program terms to types then computed from these constraints.
-If the constraint set is not satisfiable, then one or more constraints clash (e.g. two disperate types are constrained as equal) and the origin of that contradicting constraint is the location of the type error.
+H-M is in essence, a lazy type-checker.
+Instead of checking the types of expressions, as it comes upon them, it records typing constraints for later consideration; using type variables as placeholders as needed.
+A _unifier_ computes a solution from these constraints, mapping type variables to types, so that type-checking succeeds.
+If the constraint set is not satisfiable--one or more constraints clash--then we can report a type error.

-If the constraint set is underspecified, some term will map only to a type variable and not a concrete type, so as to say "any type will do here".
+The constraint set may also be underspecified; some term will map only to a type variable and not a concrete type, so as to say "any type will do here".
 This generality is critical: unification is guaranteed to provide the _most general_ (or minimal)_ sequence of substitutions in its mapping; in this way, we say the